andrewcgaitskell/esp32xmaslights/README.md

 https://install.wled.me/

-With esp32 you need to keep the boot butron pressed when pressing install.
+With esp32 you need to keep the boot button pressed when pressing install.

 The downloadable installers are very old.